aig-upf/smart-carpooling-demo/README.md

 ## <a name="usage"></a>Usage

 ### <a name="run-default-example"></a>Running a simple example

 To test if everything has been correctly installed, you can follow this section.
-The file you will be running is called `parser.py` (inside the `parser` folder):
+The file you will be running is called `solver.py` (inside the `solver` folder):

 ```
-parser.py [-h] [--plan] [--json] [--visualize] [--time TIME] [--memory MEMORY] config
+solver.py [-h] [--json] [--geojson] [--time TIME] [--memory MEMORY] config
 ```

 where:

 * `-h` - shows help.
-* `--plan` - whether the planner has to be executed.
 * `--json` - whether the solution has to be converted into JSON format.
-* `--visualize` - whether to run the local web server that allows the plan to be visualized.
+* `--geojson` - whether the solution has to be converted into GeoJSON format (used by a visualizer).
 * `--time` - the amount of time (in seconds) during which the planner will run.
 Default: 3600s.
 * `--memory` - the maximum amount of memory (in MiB) used by the planner.
 Default: 4096 MiB.
 * `config` - the path to a configuration/problem file.
 The format of these files is explained [here](#create-sm-problems).

-You can use the configuration file `config.json` placed in `parser/config`.
+You can use the configuration file `config.json` placed in `solver/config`.
 You just have to open the `smart-carpooling-demo` folder and run the following command:

 ```
-./parser/parser.py --plan --json --visualize  parser/config/config.json
+./solver/solver.py --json --geojson  solver/config/config.json
 ```

 By running the previous command, you will see the following process: